dcapwell/scala-tour/src/Scalaz.md

 # Scalaz
 Scalaz is a library for doing functional programming.
-It is heavlly inspired by haskell.
+It is heavily inspired by Haskell.